 If you live in Finland, only your non-active family members have the insurance option right.
 You, as a pensioner, are subject to compulsory health insurance in Switzerland.

-If you live in Denmark, the United Kingdom or Sweden, you, as a pensioner, are subject to compulsory health insurance in Switzerland.
+If you live in Denmark or Sweden, you, as a pensioner, are subject to compulsory health insurance in Switzerland.
 You cannot be exempted from the obligation to be insured in Switzerland.
 Your non-active family members, on the other hand, cannot be insured in Switzerland and are subject to the health insurance system in their state of residence.

 If you live in Liechtenstein, you and your non-active family members are subject to the health insurance system in Liechtenstein.
 There is no possibility to be insured in Switzerland.